kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 # Regular and Native Sidecar Containers
-Understand the differences between regular and native sidecar containers, learn about the default settings applied by the Istio module, and find out how to override these settings for specific workloads as needed.
+Understand the differences between Istio proxies running as regular containers and as native sidecars, learn about the default settings applied by the Istio module, and find out how to override these settings for specific workloads as needed.

-## Advantages of Native Sidecar Containers
+## Advantages of Native Sidecars

-Every Pod in the Istio mesh gets an additional `istio-proxy` sidecar container, which intercepts network traffic to provide Istio features.
-For sidecar proxies, Istio uses two types of sidecar containers: regular sidecars and native sidecars.
+Every Pod in the Istio mesh gets an additional `istio-proxy` container, which intercepts network traffic to provide Istio features.
+For Istio proxies, Istio uses two types of containers: regular containers and native sidecars.
 Native sidecars are init containers that have **restartPolicy** set to `Always`.
 This approach, introduced with Kubernetes 1.28, allows for controlling the startup and shutdown sequence of containers within a Pod, which is not possible with sidecars deployed as regular containers.

-Using native sidecars resolves the following problems that regular sidecars cause:
+Using native sidecars resolves the following problems that occur when Istio proxies run as regular containers:
-- When an application container starts before the `istio-proxy` sidecar container is ready, the application doesn't have network access at startup.
+- When an application container starts before the regular `istio-proxy` container is ready, the application doesn't have network access at startup.
-- When the `istio-proxy` sidecar stops before the application container stops, the application loses network access during shutdown.
+- When the regular `istio-proxy` container stops before the application container stops, the application loses network access during shutdown.
-- An init container runs before the `istio-proxy` sidecar container, so it can't access the network.
+- An init container runs before the `istio-proxy` regular container, so it can't access the network.
-- A running `istio-proxy` sidecar container prevents Pods from being finished (for example, in the case of Jobs).
+- A running regular `istio-proxy` container prevents Pods from being finished (for example, in the case of Jobs).

-## Native Sidecars as the Default Istio Proxy Sidecar Type
+## Default Istio Proxy Container Type

-By default, the Istio module 1.22 uses `istio-proxy` native sidecar containers.
+By default, the Istio module 1.22 uses `istio-proxy` native sidecars.
 This setting is configured globally and applied to all Pods that allow for Istio sidecar proxy injection.
-However, you can override this default setting for a specific Pod, allowing it to use a regular sidecar container instead.
+However, you can override this default setting for a specific Pod, allowing run `istio-proxy` as a regular container instead.

 Furthermore, as long as the Istio module deploys Istio version 1.27, you have the option to set the **compatibilityMode** in the Istio Custom Resource (CR) to `true`.
-This setting makes Istio behave as version 1.26, which uses regular sidecar containers by default.
+This setting makes Istio behave as version 1.26, which uses regular `istio-proxy` containers by default.

-Istio module version | Istio version | Default Sidecar Type
+Istio module version | Istio version | Default `istio-proxy` Container Type
 ---------|----------|---------
- 1.20 or lower | 1.26 or lower | Regular sidecars
+ 1.20 or lower | 1.26 or lower | Regular containers
- 1.21 | 1.27 | Regular sidecars
+ 1.21 | 1.27 | Regular containers
  1.22 | 1.27 | Native sidecars, unless you set **compatibilityMode** in the Istio CR to `true` One of the next versions after 1.22 with updated Istio | 1.28 | Native sidecars

-## Using Regular Sidecar Containers for a Particular Workload
+## Using Regular Istio Proxy Containers for a Particular Workload

-You can explicitly configure a specific workload to run `istio-proxy` as a regular sidecar container.
-To inject `istio-proxy` as a regular sidecar container, set the `sidecar.istio.io/nativeSidecar` annotation to `"false"` on a given Pod or in the Pod template.
+You can explicitly configure a specific workload to run `istio-proxy` as a regular  container.
+To inject `istio-proxy` as a regular container, set the `sidecar.istio.io/nativeSidecar` annotation to `"false"` on a given Pod or in the Pod template.
 If you do not set the annotation, native sidecars are used.

 You must set the annotation at the Pod level.
 So, when a Pod is created by a parent resource (for example, Deployment, StatefulSet, ReplicaSet, DaemonSet, Job, CronJob), you must configure the annotation in the Pod template.
 See the example: